Definition, Clinical Features, Natural HistoryTop

 3) Supravalvular obstruction: Rarely an isolated defect, it may be a part of the tetralogy of Fallot, Noonan syndrome, Williams syndrome, and Alagille syndrome.

 2. Symptoms: In moderate and severe stenosis, fatigue, dyspnea, chest pain, and syncope are the common presenting features.
+Patients can also present with palpitations related to underlying atrial arrhythmias.

 4. Natural history: Moderate or severe pulmonary stenosis is usually progressive; in milder forms, progression is rare in adults.
 Subvalvular or supravalvular stenosis causes right ventricular hypertrophy and increasing pressure gradients.

 Diagnosis is mainly based on echocardiography, while differential diagnosis includes the individual morphologic forms of the disease.
 Echocardiography can also provide the level of obstruction(s) and presence of associated congenital defects.
-A measure of the severity of stenosis is the pressure gradient between the right ventricle and the main pulmonary artery:
+A measure of the severity of stenosis is the peak pressure gradient between the right ventricle and the main pulmonary artery:

 1) Mild: <36 mm Hg.